khonakdarigit/ToDo/README.md

 # ToDo

-WCF service for backend
+WCF service for backend__
-MVC Web Application for get setup file and get product key Winform Application for using ToDo App (Tasky)
+MVC Web Application for get setup file and get product key__ Winform Application for using ToDo App (Tasky)__

-For Create DataBase
+For Create DataBase :
 ``` sql

 -- --------------------------------------------------